 Fast-forward to last week.
 I was attending a local event for international business executives accompanied by my Taiwanese client.
 As she and I made our rounds through the room talking with our international peers, we would frequently fall into Chinese cycle of giving and rejecting compliments (sometimes in English and sometimes in my broken Chinese).
 Ching-Yen would say how smart I was.
-I would, of course, deflect her compliment “oh no – you are much smarter than me”.
+I would, of course, deflect her compliment “oh no, you are much smarter than me”.
 Ching-Yen would deflect my compliment with something else and around we would go in the Chinese cultural pattern.
 While I will always consider myself a “wai-guo-ren” (foreigner) to Chinese culture, I am a student always eager to learn my experiences and those of others.
-Speaking of others, here’s a great article from my friend, Mike Black on Understanding Chinese Culture.

 When any of us first interface with a new business culture, it is easy to look through our own cultural lens and make assumptions about the other culture.
 Obviously it helps to read up on the new culture or engage with someone who knows the culture and can advise you on how to navigate business in-country.
 But even with help, you are still bound to make some cultural errors.
 Nowhere does this surface more than in business negotiations.
 With this in mind, here are some tips for entrepreneurs conducting their first relationship and business negotiations with a Chinese partner or client: